espressif/vscode-esp-idf-extension/README.md

 - Do some coding!
 - Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.
 - Select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif device target** command.
-If you are using one of our boards, use the **ESP-IDF: Select OpenOCD Board Configuration** to choose the openOCD configuration files for the extension openOCD server.
+- Use the **ESP-IDF: Select OpenOCD Board Configuration** to choose the openOCD configuration files for the extension openOCD server.
 - When you are ready, build your project by pressing <kbd>F1</kbd> and typing **ESP-IDF: Build your project**.
 - Flash to your device by pressing <kbd>F1</kbd> and typing **ESP-IDF: Select Flash Method and Flash** to select either UART or JTAG.
 You can also use the **ESP-IDF: Flash (UART) your project** or **ESP-IDF: Flash (with JTag)** directly.
-  > **NOTE:** When using the **ESP-IDF: Select Flash Method and Flash** command, your choice will be saved in the `idf.flashType` configuration setting.
+  > **NOTE:** When using the **ESP-IDF: Select Flash Method and Flash** command, your choice will be saved in the `idf.flashType` configuration setting in the current workspace folder's settings.json.
 - You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the device activity in a Visual Studio Code terminal.
 - To make sure you can debug your device, select the your board by pressing <kbd>F1</kbd> and typing **ESP-IDF: Select OpenOCD Board Configuration** or manually define the openOCD configuration files with `idf.openOcdConfigs` configuration in your settings.json.
 - If you want to start a debug session, just press F5 (make sure you had at least build and flash once before so the debugger works correctly).
 Check the [Troubleshooting](#Troubleshooting) section if you have any issues.